 - Drinking plenty of water

 - Putting a humidifier in your bedroom while you sleep

 Don’t stop any medicines without first discussing it with your healthcare provider.

-We’re always welcoming new patients at our dental offices in Collierville and Cordova.
+We’re always welcoming new patients at our dental office in Collierville.
 Call to schedule your appointment today!